SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/LeWorldModel.md

 - Their experiment demonstrated that LeWM achieved competitive control performance across diverse 2D and 3D tasks with only a compact 15M-parameter model, surpassing existing end-to-end JEPA-based approaches while remaining competitive with foundation-model-based world models at substantially lower cost, enabling planning up to 48x faster.

 ### Architecture
- Lewm is built with two components: an encoder and a predictor.
+Lewm consists of two components: an encoder and a predictor.
 The encoder maps a given frame observation o<sub>t</sub> into a compact low-dimensional latent representation z<sub>t</sub>.
 The predictor models the environment dynamics in latent space by predicting the embedding of the next frame observation z<sub>t+1</sub> given the latent embedding z<sub>t</sub> and an action a<sub>t</sub>.

 Encoder: z<sub>t</sub> = enc<sub>θ</sub>(o<sub>t</sub>) <br>
 Predictor: z<sub>t+1</sub> = pred<sub>ϕ</sub> (z<sub>t</sub>, a<sub>t</sub>)